Modeling Incomplete Conformality during Atomic Layer Deposition in High Aspect Ratio Structures: Results

 \subsection{The TMA step and geometric parameters}

-Similarly to Section~\ref{ssec:h2o}, the model is calibrated to published thickness profiles of Al$_2$O$_3$ in the TMA-limited regime.
-Due to the comparatively higher complexity of TMA, this step has received more research attention, therefore, we are able to simultaneously calibrate our model to multiple independent experiments in similar lateral HAR structures ($d=0.5\,\mu\mathrm{m}$)~\cite{ylilammi2018modeling,arts2019sticking,yim2020saturation}.
+Similarly to Section~\ref{ssec:h2o}, the model is manually calibrated to published thickness profiles of Al$_2$O$_3$ in the TMA-limited regime.
+Due to the comparatively higher complexity of TMA, this step has received more research attention, therefore, we are able to simultaneously apply our model to multiple independent experiments in similar lateral HAR structures ($d=0.5\,\mu\mathrm{m}$)~\cite{ylilammi2018modeling,arts2019sticking,yim2020saturation}.
 All available reactor and film parameters were taken directly from the original publications.
-The unavailable data was estimated as follows: For Ylilammi \textit{et al.}~\cite{ylilammi2018modeling}, we estimate $p_A = 325\,\mathrm{mTorr}$; for Arts \textit{et al.}~\cite{arts2019sticking}, $t_p = 0.4\,\mathrm{s}$ and $\rho_\mathrm{Al_2O_3}=1500\,\mathrm{kg}/\mathrm{m^3}$; and for Yim \textit{et al.}~\cite{yim2020saturation}, $p_A = 160\,\mathrm{mTorr}$.
+The unavailable data was estimated as follows: For Ylilammi \textit{et al.}~\cite{ylilammi2018modeling} (and footnotes from~\cite{yim2020saturation}), we estimate $p_A = 325\,\mathrm{mTorr}$; for Arts \textit{et al.}~\cite{arts2019sticking}, $t_p = 0.4\,\mathrm{s}$ and $\rho_\mathrm{Al_2O_3}=3000\,\mathrm{kg}/\mathrm{m^3}$; and for Yim and Ylivaara \textit{et al.}~\cite{yim2020saturation}, $p_A = 160\,\mathrm{mTorr}$.

-Since all reported thickness profiles were obtained on a restricted range of set temperatures ($275\,^\circ\mathrm{C}$ in~\cite{arts2019sticking}, $300\,^\circ\mathrm{C}$ otherwise), we calibrate our model to all profiles with the same parameter set presented in Table~\ref{tab:tma}, including the estimates of $\beta_0$ from the original works.
+Since all reported thickness profiles were obtained on a restricted range of set temperatures ($275\,^\circ\mathrm{C}$ in~\cite{arts2019sticking}, $300\,^\circ\mathrm{C}$ otherwise), we manually calibrate our model to all profiles with the same parameter set presented in Table~\ref{tab:tma}, including the estimates of $\beta_0$ from the original works.
 The disparity is likely due to the effect of $\Gamma_\mathrm{ev}$, which is corroborated by the most similar value being that from~\cite{ylilammi2018modeling}, whose approach also considers reversible kinetics.

 The comparison to the published measured profiles is provided in Fig.~\ref{fig:tma}, showing good agreement.
 This is strong evidence for the hypothesis discussed in Section~\ref{ssec:knudsenlangmuir} that the model parameters are determined by the reactor setup, most importantly the reactor $T$.
 The peaks shown in the experimental data from~\cite{yim2020saturation} are disregarded since they are reported to be spurious interactions with the pillars sustaining the structure.